noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 8. *Architects of Air Power* by David Nevin
 	* An overview of the early air combat pioneers including Duhet, Mitchell, and Goring.
 Great pictures.
 9. *Death's Knight* by Matthew Summers & Jena Rey
 	* The perfect level of fantasy for me.
-Anyone who has played D&D will find the world familar enough but with it's own unique takes.
+Anyone who has played D&D will find the world familiar enough but with it's own unique takes.
 10. *The Odyssey* by Homer; Translated by Richmond Lattimore
 	* Also thoroughly enjoyed.
 Much more interesting than the abridged version I read in Jr. High School.
 11. *So Good They Can't Ignore You* by Cal Newport